Lovely Fagaras, located on the northern foothills of the majestic Fagaras Mountains, is the gate to the highest peaks in Romania.

 The sculpture was built in the honour of Lady Stanca, the wife of Michael the Brave (Mihai Viteazu), who achieved the first political unification of the Romanian principalities.

 The nearby Fagaras Mountains offer some of the most beautiful alpine landscape in Romania.

 The Balea Waterfall, one of the most impressive waterfalls in Romania, thunders down from a height of 68 meters.

 The Balea Glacial Lake, located at an altitude of 2034 meters, is a crystal clear lake formed in the depression left by a melting glacier.

-The Poenari Citadel, the onetime residence of Vlad the Impaler, the historic figure that inspired Bram Stoker’s Dracula.
+The Poenari Citadel, the onetime residence of Vlad the Impaler, the historical figure that inspired Bram Stoker’s Dracula.

-A day trip to Brasov, located 54 kilometers from Fagaras, will reveal a host of remarkable historical monuments, charming castles, and beautiful churches.
+A day trip to Brasov, located 54 kilometres from Fagaras, will reveal a host of remarkable historical monuments, charming castles, and beautiful churches.